 The court will not automatically award child support on behalf of an adult child and will consider various factors on a case-by-case basis.

-If you have any child support queries and would like to discuss your options, contact us today!
+If you have any queries and would like to discuss your child support options with a family law lawyer, contact us today!

 Disclaimer – The information contained herein is of a general nature.
 It is not intended to be legal advice and it is not intended to address the exact circumstances of any particular individual or entity.
 No one should rely on or act upon such information without receiving appropriate professional advice and without a thorough examination of their particular situation.
 Please contact our office if you have any questions with respect to the content of this entry, this website, or our Terms and Conditions .